 Pembroke Town Trail was set up to help visitors learn about the history of Pembroke and make their visit more enjoyable.
-To this end it was decided to place small plaques on the most important historic buildings in the town to let visitors know what they were.
+To this end it was decided to place small plaques on the most important historic buildings in the town to let visitors know what and where they were.

-As you can image it would be hard to get even a small amount of information about a historic building on a small plaque, so our Pembrokeshire graphic designers & website designers put their heads together and came up with a solution.
+As you can image it would be hard to get even a small amount of information about a historic building on a small plaque, so our Pembrokeshire graphic designers & website designers put there heads together and came up with a solution.
 Rather than try and fail to cram all the information onto the plaques, they would design them with a unique QR code on each.
 This would then be linked to a page on a website that gave the visitor all the information they could want about the building which the plaque was mounted on.

-All visitors then had to do to get this webpage is to scan the QR code with their smart phone and the web page pops up on it.
-A QR code is basically a bar code for websites.
+All visitors then had to do to get this webpage is to scan the QR code with their smartphone and the web page pops up on it.
+A QR code is basically a barcode for websites.

 The plaques were also printed by us on strong, 4mm aluminum composite that will last for years in the Pembrokeshire environment.

 The client was over the moon with the end result.

 If you would like a free design consultation to discuss your signage with of our graphic designers just call Trevor today on 01646 682676.